matey-99/Delayed/README.md

 <img align="center" src="Images/editor-image1.png">

 ## Main Editor Windows:
-- Content Browser - displays all assets that are contained in ```Content``` directory.
+- Content Browser - displays all assets that are contained in the ```Content``` directory.
-- Scene Hierarchy - displays all scene actors, allows to enable/disable actor or change its parent with simple drag and drop method.
+- Scene Hierarchy - displays all actors in scene, allows to enable/disable actor or change its parent with simple drag and drop method.
-- Renderer Settings - displays all of most important parameters, give possibility to modify them in real time.
+- Renderer Settings - displays all the most important parameters, gives possibility to modify them in real time.
-- Details - displays only if actor is selected.
-Allows to add new components to selected actor or modify parameters of the existing ones.
+- Details - displays only if actor is selected, allows adding new components to selected actor or modify parameters of the existing ones.
-- Material Editor - displays material parameters, allows to change them in real time or recompile shader.
+- Material Editor - displays material parameters, allows changing them in real time and gives ability to recompile shader.

 # Getting started